-This strategy sits under the Queenstown Lakes District Spatial and Master Plans, the District Plan and 10-Year Long Term Plan.
+This strategy sits under the Queenstown Lakes Spatial Plan, Queenstown Lakes District Plan, relevant Queenstown Lakes District Council master plans and the 2021-2031 Ten Year Plan.
+It also aligns with the QLDC Climate Action Plan and Council's participation in Welcoming Communities - Te Waharoa ki ngā Hapori.
 It is a strategic framework to guide decision making in relation to community facility planning and provision.
-The strategy will inform a Community Facility Action Plan, Acquisition Plan, future development contribution policy, relevant operational and management plans.
+The strategy will inform a community facility action plan, acquisition plan, future development contribution policy, plus relevant operational and management plans.

-In the past, community facility development has been ad-hoc and largely community led, in response to localised needs.
+In the past, community facility development has been adhoc and largely community led, in response to localised needs.
 With increasing rates of growth and large subdivisions, community facilities and the associated planning processes have not kept pace.